multitudes/NiceWeather/README.md

 ### To do

 Still to do:
+- Add a button giving the user to edit the list of locations in the picker.
 - display an alert when the user runs out of API calls in the free subscription model.

 ### Resources used